List of universities in the United Kingdom by date of foundation: Ancient universities

 Until the nineteenth century there were only two successful long-term university establishments in England and five in Scotland (including two in Aberdeen, see below).
-This excludes the original University of Northampton, which gained university status in 1261 before being abolished in 1265.
+This excludes the original University of Northampton, which gained university status in 1261 before being abolished in 1265, the University of Stamford, which existed from 1333 to 1335, and Cromwell's New College, Durham, which existed from 1653-1660 but was not granted degree-awarding powers.

 Nineteenth-century universities

 No new universities were successfully founded in England or Scotland after 1600 until the nineteenth century, although the eighteenth century saw the establishment of a number of dissenting academies, medical schools such as St George's (1733) and the London Hospital Medical College (1785), and the Royal Veterinary College (1791).

 The University of Wales and the Victoria University were founded as federal universities incorporating earlier colleges and the University of London was founded as an examination board (becoming a federal university in 1900).
 The federal universities are discussed further below.